matplotlib/matplotlib/doc/glossary/index.rst

       channel.
 PDF was designed in part as a next-generation document format to replace postscript

+  pgi
+      `pgi <https://pypi.python.org/pypi/pgi/>` exists as a relatively new python wrapper to GTK3 and acts as a pure python alternative to PyGObject. pgi still exists in its infancy, currently missing many features of PyGObject.
+However matplotlib does not use any of these missing features.

+  PyGObject
+      Like :term:`pygtk`, `PyGObject <http://www.pygtk.org/>` provides
+      python wrappers for the :term:`GTK` widgets library; unlike pygtk, PyGObject wraps GTK3 instead of the now obsolete GTK2.

   pygtk
       `pygtk <http://www.pygtk.org/>`_ provides python wrappers for
       the :term:`GTK` widgets library for use with the GTK or GTKAgg